processone/docs.ejabberd.im/content/admin/guide/installation.md

 are `beam` or `beam.smp`, and also `epmd`.
 For more information regarding `epmd` consult the section relating to [epmd][6].

-If `ejabberd` doesn’t start correctly and a crash dump is generated, there was a severe problem.
+If `ejabberd` doesn’t start correctly and a crash dump file is generated, there was a severe problem.
 You can try starting `ejabberd` with the script `bin/live.bat` in Windows, or with the command `bin/ejabberdctl live` in other Operating Systems.
 This way you see the error message provided by Erlang and can identify what is exactly the problem.

 The `ejabberdctl` administration script is included in the `bin` directory.
 Please refer to the section [ejabberdctl][7] for details about `ejabberdctl`, and configurable options to fine tune the Erlang runtime system.

 ### Using ejabberd on Microsoft Windows

-**ejabberd installer is not available at the moment for Microsoft Windows, but the team is working a building a new up to date installer.
-The following commments are for ejabberd 2.1.x old Windows installer.**

 The Windows installer also adds ejabberd as a system service, and a shortcut to a debug console for experienced administrators.
 If you